-This Caramel Puff Corn Recipe without Corn Syrup is an addictive sweet, salty, crunchy homemade caramel popcorn-like snack, but with no hulls and no kernels.
-Perfect snack for game day and holiday gift giving.
+Caramel Puff Corn (without corn syrup) is an addictive sweet, salty snack that tastes like caramel popcorn, but with no hulls and no kernels.
+Perfect snack for game days, movie night, your holiday goodie tray, and gift giving.

 Be sure to check out our favorite variation: Cinnamon Spice Caramel Puff Corn with a kick of cayenne pepper!

-The crunchy caramel coating ... the puffy, salty interior that melts in your mouth … it’s impossible to resist.
+The crunchy caramel coating and the puffy interior that melts in your mouth … it’s just too much to resist.
 So we don’t.

-This Caramel Puff Corn recipe without corn syrup has become a new favorite of ours because it has honey instead of light corn syrup.
+This Caramel Puff Corn recipe without corn syrup has honey instead of light corn syrup.

-The homemade buttery caramel sauce without corn syrup cooks up perfectly in the saucepan and evenly coats the puff corn.
-When it bakes, it turns into a crispy, crunchy snack that tastes like caramel corn -- and no one can stop eating.
+The smooth, homemade buttery caramel sauce perfectly coats the puff corn and bakes into a crispy, crunchy snack that tastes like caramel corn -- and no one can stop eating.

-To make it even more irresistible, we love to make Cinnamon Spice Caramel Puff Corn spiked with cinnamon and cayenne pepper for a sweet and spicy snack.
+To make it even more irresistible, try our favorite variation, Cinnamon Spice Puffed Caramel Corn with cinnamon and cayenne.
 Keep reading to see how we do that!

 Try these sweet treats next